uic-library/Python_Intro/_episodes/05-ConditionalStatements.md

 The elif statement allows you to check multiple expressions for TRUE and execute a block of code as soon as one of the conditions evaluates to TRUE

 ~~~
-ingredients= ['flour',' baking powder','salt','white sugar','milk','egg','butter']
+pantry= ['flour',' baking powder','salt','white sugar','milk','egg','butter']

-if 'milk' not in ingredients:
+if 'milk' not in pantry:
   print('No milk')
-elif 'non-dairy milk' in ingredients:
+elif 'non-dairy milk' in pantry:
   print('Non-Dairy milk is available.
 We can make vegan pancakes if we have Apple Cider vinegar and vanilla instead of eggs and butter')
 else:
   print("Incomplete ingredients")